vgatherps/beautiful-jekyll/_posts/2018-09-02-nontemporal.md

   * The costs scale approximately linearly with the number of stores in either dimension, and there's no performance wall or major stall
   * Nontemporal stores have some <a href = "https://sites.utexas.edu/jdm4372/2018/01/01/notes-on-non-temporal-aka-streaming-stores/">slight throughput penalty</a> over normal store operations

-Importantly, there doesn't seem to be any cost difference to subsequent stores after a series of nontemporal stores is executed.
-Contrast this with the case where we execute and sfence instruction<sup><a id="ref_sfence_exp" href="#fnsfence_exp">4</a></sup> between the nontemporal and temporal stores:
+Importantly, there doesn't seem to be any additional cost to subsequent stores after a series of nontemporal stores is executed.
+Contrast this with the case where we execute an sfence instruction<sup><a id="ref_sfence_exp" href="#fnsfence_exp">4</a></sup> between the nontemporal and normal stores:
 <a id="fence">![normal_sfence]({{ "/img/nontemporal_sfence_d1.png" }})</a>

-This won't be relevant except when writing multicore code, but this is a great example of what happens when nontemporal stores block normal stores.
+This won't be relevant except when writing multicore code, but the previous benchmark is a great example of what happens when nontemporal stores block normal stores.
 Eventually, normal stores can't issue any more since the store buffer fills up and the processor just stalls.

 #### Write combining buffers

-Write combining buffers exist on the cpu to help coalesce stores into a single operation.
-On normal stores, this allows reads-for-ownership coalesce for consecutive stores to the cache line, but otherwise is not fundamental to performance.
+Write combining buffers exist on the CPU to help coalesce stores into a single operation.
+On normal stores, this allows reads-for-ownership to coalesce for consecutive stores to the cache line, but otherwise is not fundamental to performance.
 For nontemporal stores, they play a much more fundamental role.<sup><a id="ref_disc" href="#fndisc">5</a></sup>

 Since the memory bus on Intel processors will break up transactions smaller than 64 bytes into many smaller transactions, write combining buffers allow a set of nontemporal stores to the same line to accumulate until the entire line is written.
-There's a limited number of these buffers, so one should must ensure that whole cache lines are written at once with nontemporal stores.<sup><a id="ref_block" href="#fnblock">6</a></sup>
+There's a limited number of these buffers, so one must ensure that whole cache lines are written at once with nontemporal stores.<sup><a id="ref_block" href="#fnblock">6</a></sup>
 We can get some basic idea of how bad this is with the following benchmark:

 We'll run this code in the inner loop: